ooni/probe-cli/docs/design/dd-003-step-by-step.md

 for details on those types.

 In fact, what remains to discuss in this document is how we use these netx types to perform measurements.
-And, this seems more of a software engineering problem than anything else.
+And this seems more of a software engineering problem than anything else.

 Yet, before jumping right into this topic, I think it is worth